 Commercial names

-• More than proportional replication of the underlying asset’s performance
+- More than proportional replication of the underlying asset’s performance

-• Barrier for conditional protection of the nominal invested capital
+- Barrier for conditional protection of the nominal invested capital

 Return profiles

-Aimto profit from upward movements of the underlying asset’s price, with a chance to amplify gains
+Aim | to profit from the positive performance of the underlying asset, with a chance to amplify gains |

-capital protection up to a set level at maturity.
-Full replication of downward movements of the underlying asset’s price in case the underlying asset’s price is lower than a pre-arranged level
+Capital protection at maturity/Risk | capital protection up to a set level at maturity.
+Full replication of downward movements of the underlying asset’s price in case the underlying asset’s price has been lower than or equal to the barrier level during the life of the certificate |

 Learn more